-Taking benefits from the stereoselective Pauson-Khand reaction and asymmetric Michael addition tactics developed in our previous works,^{13d} the enantioselective preparation of 15a and 15b was readily achieved in 11 and 12 steps from commercially available materials, respectively (see SI for details).
+Taking benefits from the stereoselective Pauson-Khand reaction and asymmetric Michael addition tactics developed in our previous works, 13d the enantioselective preparation of 15a and 15b was readily achieved in 11 and 12 steps from commercially available materials, respectively (see SI for details).
 Then, we carried out the exploration on the proposed ynol-diene cyclization and synthesis of Cephalotaxus troponoids (Scheme 1).
 Comparing with the skeleton of Cephalotaxus troponoids, the structural analysis revealed that there is only an ynol unit missing in 15a.
-And to achieve effective regioselectivity for the introduction of the carbonyl, the connection of 14 and 15a through a nucleophilic addition could be a reliable solution.
+And the nucleophilic connection of 14 and 15a could be a regioselective solution to the subsequent introduction of carbonyl into the tropone unit.
 Our expectation is that, under acidic conditions, the adduct 13a could generate the ketenium cation intermediate 16 (Scheme 1, Path A).
-The subsequent Prins reaction will result in the formation of the seven-membered ring in 17, which could deliver the tropone unit in 18 through an elimination process.
+The subsequent Prins reaction will result in the formation of the sevenmembered ring in 17, which could deliver the tropone unit in 18 through an elimination process.
 To the best of our knowledge, the proposed ynol-diene cyclization is an unexplored process.
-There is a similar ynol-ene cyclization reported by Takikawa and co-workers, which led to the construction of a cyclohexadienone skeleton.16 However, 13a may go through another cyclization pathway (Path B), which could release the acid activated tertiary hydroxy directly and afford cyclopentadiene-type product 20.
-Therefore, it will be challenging to achieve the construction of tropone
+There is a similar ynol-ene cyclization reported by Takikawa and co-workers, which led to the construction of a cyclohexadienone skeleton.
+However, 13a may go through another cyclization pathway (Path B), which could release the acid activated tertiary hydroxy directly and afford cyclopentadiene-type product 20.
+Therefore, it will be challenging to achieve the construction of tropone unit through the proposed ynol-diene cyclization.